neonxp/mux/README.md

-# Simple regexp based HTTP muxer
+# Simple HTTP muxer with greedy params

 This is a simple HTTP muxer.
-All path patterns must be a valid go regexp (https://golang.org/pkg/regexp/syntax/).
+It works like [pat](https://github.com/bmizerany/pat) with important difference - all url params greedy, see above.

 ## Why another router???